kevinvandervlist/search-challenge/README.md

 * [Scala](src/main/scala/com/ing/sea/pdeng/graph/search/EfficientSearchStrategyScala.scala)
 * [Java](src/main/java/com/ing/sea/pdeng/graph/search/EfficientSearchStrategyJava.java)

+Note that [HyperEdgeInfo](src/main/scala/com/ing/sea/pdeng/graph/search/HyperEdgeInfo.scala) is a convenience wrapper around a plain `WDiHyperEdge`, which is a plain edge and part of the expected result of the algorithm.
+You can use this `HyperEdgeInfo` class to easily query an edge for it's _out_ (i.e. producing `Type`), _f_ (`Callable Unit`) or _in_ (the argument `Type` for this callable unit).
+The original Edge is also contained, so it can just be extracted if you need it.

 ## Evaluating your implementation
 After doing so, you can run all tests against your implementation by enabling the testsuite in the following class:
 * [Small test suite](src/test/scala/com/ing/sea/pdeng/graph/search/TypeGraphSearchSpec.scala)